EndPointCorp/end-point-blog/2024/12/net-caching-cloudflare.md

 ![The "BYPASS" value Cloudflare will bypass cache on this URL.](https://raw.githubusercontent.com/juanpabloventoso/end-point-blog/refs/heads/master/2024/12/net-caching-cloudflare/response-headers-cf-bypass.jpg)

 Alright!
 This is as far as it goes for this post: Now, we have our ASP.NET pages cached, and Cloudflare is distributing the cached version through the CDN, reducing the number of requests to our servers and decreasing the response times for the user.
-Of course, this is just the tip of the iceberg: We can also add caching for assets and external resources, specify different strategies and durations for different resource types, and more.
+Of course, this is just the tip of the iceberg: We can also add caching for assets and external resources, specify different strategies and durations for each resource type, and more.
 All that will be material for upcoming blog posts.